umnilab/METS-R_SIM/README.md

 ## 4.2.2 Ridesharing module

-The hub-based ridesharing module takes the input as the origin-destination matrix of the waiting passenger and the number of available vehicles, then it outputs the schedules for vehicles to serve to a collection of passengers.
-In the simulation, we introduced a HashMap of Queue to store passenger information to facilitate the encoding/decoding of the input/output data and implemented the myopic ridesharing algorithm to match passengers with the same destination together.
+The hub-based ridesharing module takes the input as the origin-destination matrix of the waiting passenger and the number of available vehicles, then it outputs the schedules for vehicles to serve to a collection of requests.
+In the simulation, we introduced a HashMap of Queue to store passenger information to facilitate the encoding/decoding of the input/output data and implemented the myopic ridesharing algorithm to match requests with the same destination together.

 ## 4.2.3 Bus scheduling module